 The treasurer shall safely keep all funds of the committee and shall keep a detailed account of all contributions, other receipts and disbursements.
 The treasurer shall submit to the members of the Central Committee an oral financial report at each meeting of the Central Committee and an audited report annually.
 The treasurer shall work with the vice-chair for finance to prepare the annual budget and to conduct quarterly budget reviews.
 The Democratic Party of Virginia fiscal year will run concurrent with the calendar year.
-The budget for the ensuing fiscal year must be approved by the Steering and Central Committees prior to the start of the fiscal year, that is, January 1.
-The Executive Director shall provide to the Steering Committee a proposed draft budget seven days in advance of consideration by the Steering Committee.
+The budget for the ensuing fiscal year must be approved by the Steering and Central Committee a proposed draft budget seven days in advance of consideration by the Steering Committee.
 The treasurer shall be the signatory on Federal Election Commission and State Board of Elections required financial reports.